 To save about 9 GB of storage space, do a ./ct-ng clean in the Crosstool-NG source directory.
-This will remove the source code of the different toolchain components, as well as all the generated files that are now useless since the toolchain has been installed in HOME/x-tools.
+This will remove the source code of the different toolchain components, as well as all the generated files that are now useless since the toolchain has been installed in \$HOME/x-tools.

-Bootloader - U-Boot
+Bootloader - TF-A and U-Boot

-Objectives: Set up serial communication, compile and install the U-Boot bootloader, use basic U-Boot commands, set up TFTP communication with the development workstation.
+Objectives: Set up serial communication, understand the AM62x Bootprocess, compile and install the U-Boot bootloader, use basic U-Boot commands, set up TFTP communication with the development workstation.